- Food Allergen Options? No

 - Wine Option?
 No

-Although cooking these “15 minute meal” boxes aren’t as fun as the full boxes as Sunbasket or Blue Apron, they sure to save a lot of time.
+Although cooking these “15 minute meal” boxes aren't as fun as the full boxes as Sunbasket or Blue Apron, they sure to save a lot of time.
 Most of the time is saved in the sauce making.
 Munchery meals really do prepare in about 15 minutes, so if you are getting meal kit deliveries to save time on cooking, Munchery is a good option.
-That being said, it’s not my current favorite option.
-Keep reading to find out why, and which quick meal kit I liked better.
+Check out my review of Gobble to see why I liked them better.

 To see this weeks menu, you need to create an account on the website.
 That's a bummer, because I like to preview what I'm going to be signing up for before handing over personal information.
 This practice is pretty standard for meal kit services though, so I guess there's not much to do about that.